dgroomes/hibernate-playground/basic/README.md

      ```text
      $ ./gradlew run

-     > Task :run
-     22:49:10 [main] WARN org.hibernate.orm.connections.pooling - HHH10001002: Using built-in connection pool (not intended for production use)
+     20:38:19 [main] WARN org.hibernate.orm.connections.pooling - HHH10001002: Using built-in connection pool (not intended for production use)
+     20:38:19 [main] DEBUG org.hibernate.SQL - insert into observations (observation,id) values (?,default)
+     20:38:19 [main] INFO dgroomes.App - Inserted a new observation and it was auto-assigned the ID: 3
-     22:49:11 [main] DEBUG org.hibernate.SQL - select o1_0.id,o1_0.observation from observations o1_0
+     20:38:19 [main] DEBUG org.hibernate.SQL - select o1_0.id,o1_0.observation from observations o1_0
-     22:49:11 [main] INFO dgroomes.App - The HQL query found results...
+     20:38:19 [main] INFO dgroomes.App - The HQL query found results...
-     22:49:11 [main] INFO dgroomes.App - Observation (1): The sky is blue
+     20:38:19 [main] INFO dgroomes.App - Observation (1): The sky is blue
-     22:49:11 [main] INFO dgroomes.App - Observation (2): The speed of light can circle the earth 7 times in a second
+     20:38:19 [main] INFO dgroomes.App - Observation (2): The speed of light can circle the earth 7 times in a second
+     20:38:19 [main] INFO dgroomes.App - Observation (3): Programming is fun
-     22:49:11 [main] INFO dgroomes.App -
+     20:38:19 [main] INFO dgroomes.App -
-     22:49:11 [main] DEBUG org.hibernate.SQL - select * from observations
+     20:38:19 [main] DEBUG org.hibernate.SQL - select * from observations
-     22:49:11 [main] INFO dgroomes.App - The hand-written SQL query found results...
+     20:38:19 [main] INFO dgroomes.App - The hand-written SQL query found results...
-     22:49:11 [main] INFO dgroomes.App - Observation (1): The sky is blue
+     20:38:19 [main] INFO dgroomes.App - Observation (1): The sky is blue
-     22:49:11 [main] INFO dgroomes.App - Observation (2): The speed of light can circle the earth 7 times in a second
+     20:38:19 [main] INFO dgroomes.App - Observation (2): The speed of light can circle the earth 7 times in a second
+     20:38:19 [main] INFO dgroomes.App - Observation (3): Programming is fun
-     22:49:11 [main] INFO dgroomes.App -
+     20:38:19 [main] INFO dgroomes.App -
      ```